-In our approach, we partition the crowdsourced measurement data by signal levels and train a separate OC‑SVM boundary for each level.
-The intuition is that the spatial support of good coverage points will differ (be more conservative) from that of weaker signal and so by modeling each level's support separately, we can obtain layered (nested) boundaries that demarcate zones of stronger vs weaker coverage.
-Each OC‑SVM is responsible for estimating the region in which that signal level is reliably observed.
-In deployment, one can interpret a location's highest predicted signal level by querying which OC‑SVM boundary it falls inside.
+In our approach, we partition the crowdsourced measurement data by signal levels and train a separate OC-SVM boundary for each level.
+The intuition is that the spatial support of good coverage points will differ (be more conservative) from that of weaker signal and so by modelling each level's support separately, we can obtain layered (nested) boundaries that demarcate zones of stronger versus weaker coverage.
+Each OC-SVM is responsible for estimating the region in which that signal level is reliably observed.
+In deployment, one can interpret a location's highest predicted signal level by querying which OC-SVM boundary it falls inside.

-We compare our OC‑SVM approach against the convex hull baseline by evaluating both methods on the same temporal validation splits.
+We compare our OC-SVM approach against the convex hull baseline by evaluating both methods on the same temporal validation splits.
 We assess their ability to correctly identify known coverage areas (true positives) and avoid falsely predicting coverage in known no-service areas (false positives).
 Metrics like recall, precision, and F1-score provide a quantitative comparison of their performance.
-We expect the OC‑SVM to outperform the convex hull by better capturing complex, non-convex coverage boundaries and reducing false positives due to its learned, data-driven nature.
+We expect the OC-SVM to outperform the convex hull by better capturing complex, non-convex coverage boundaries and reducing false positives due to its learned, data-driven nature.